jroedel/ebook-word-macros/README.md

 # ebook-word-macros
 Word macros to help format ebooks.
-Tested in Word 2016
+Tested in Word 2016.
+I've probably formatted 30-40 large documents for Kindle with Word and these macros have saved me hours.
+Some are kind of ad-hoc for my use, but I'm sure someone else could find them useful.
+I'm more than open to help cleaning up the code and adding functionality so feel free to send a pull request.

 #Installation
 **Import macro file:**